Dorothy Hodgkin: Early life

 In 1921 Hodgkin's father entered her in the Sir John Leman Grammar School in Beccles, England, where she was one of two girls allowed to study chemistry.
 Only once, when she was 13, did she make an extended visit to her parents, then living in Khartoum, the capital of Sudan, where her father was Principal of Gordon College.
 When she was 14, her distant cousin, the chemist Charles Harington (later Sir Charles), recommended D. S. Parsons' Fundamentals of Biochemistry.
 Resuming the pre-war pattern, her parents lived and worked abroad for part of the year, returning to England and their children for several months every summer.
 In 1926, on his retirement from the Sudan Civil Service, her father took the post of Director of the British School of Archaeology in Jerusalem, where he and her mother remained until 1935.

 In 1928, Hodgkin joined her parents at the archaeological site of Jerash, in present-day Jordan, where she documented the patterns of mosaics from multiple Byzantine-era Churches dated to the 5th–6th centuries.
 She spent more than a year finishing the drawings as she started her studies in Oxford, while also conducting chemical analyses of glass tesserae from the same site.
 Her attention to detail through the creation of precise scale drawings of these mosaics mirrors her subsequent work in recognising and documenting patterns in chemistry.
 Hodgkin enjoyed the experience of field archaeology so much that she considered giving up chemistry in favour of archaeology.
 Her drawings are archived by Yale University.

 Hodgkin developed a passion for chemistry from a young age, and her mother, a proficient botanist, fostered her interest in the sciences.
-On her 16th birthday her mother gave her a book on X-ray crystallography which helped her decide her future.
+On her 16th birthday her mother gave her a book by W. H. Bragg on X-ray crystallography, "Concerning the Nature of Things", which helped her decide her future.
 She was further encouraged by the chemist A.F.
 Joseph, a family friend who also worked in Sudan.

 Her state school education did not include Latin, then required for entrance to Oxbridge.
-Her Leman School headmaster gave her personal tuition in the subject, enabling her to pass the University of Oxford entrance examination.
+Her Leman School headmaster, George Watson, gave her personal tuition in the subject, enabling her to pass the University of Oxford entrance examination.

 When Hodgkin was asked in later life to name her childhood heroes, she named three women: first and foremost, her mother, Molly; the medical missionary Mary Slessor; and Margery Fry, the Principal of Somerville College.